Beggs' Fort |

 Fort de Checagou ?

 A French or Miami Indian fort/stronghold was first noted on a French 1683 map.
-A mission was established among the Miami Indians at the mouth of the Chicago River by 1698.
+A French mission was established among the Miami Indians at the mouth of the Chicago River by 1698, but was abandoned around 1700.
 There was never any French fort built here after that time, contrary to numerous maps and rumors over the centuries.
 See also Chicago's Mythical French Fort by the Encyclopedia of Chicago

 Jean DuSable's Trading Post